Church Hospitality: A Short Guide

 More than that—prayer works.
 It’s not just a business hack.
 It’s not just an organizational psychology trick.
 God is real.
 And his Spirit leads the hearts of kings, managers, and employees: “The king's heart is a stream of water in the hand of the Lord; he turns it wherever he will” (Proverbs 21:1).

-In this case, the designated meeting leader needs to do three things: (1) set an internal clock of how long the dispute will be allowed to last, (2) moderate the discussion during that time, and (3) make an executive decision of a conclusion is not reached at the end of this time.
+In this case, the designated leader needs to do three things: (1) set an internal clock of how long the dispute will be allowed to last, (2) moderate the discussion during that time, and (3) make an executive decision if a conclusion is not reached at the end of this time.

 This can sometimes result in the team leader appearing to be “the bad guy.”